Skip to main content

 The cost of the MC-LAG redundant connection depends on the selected connection speed.

-You can view the cost in the configurator on the website, or when selecting server accessories in control panel.
+You can see the price in the configurator on the site or when selecting server components in control panels.

 Customize MC-LAG

-1. Ensure that the dedicated server configuration has a redundant NIC and MC-LAG added.
-If a redundant NIC is not available, you can order a new redundant server or modify the components for a server of a custom configuration.
+1. Make sure that the dedicated server configuration has a redundant NIC and MC-LAG added.
+If there is no redundant NIC, you can order a new redundant server or modify the components for a randomly configured server.

-2. Wait for a server readiness message from technical support.
+2. Wait for the server readiness message from technical support.
 The switch ports will be bonded together.

 3. Configure link aggregation (LAG) on the server.